|

 probably wrong.

-a difficulty, make a distinction."
+there is a difficulty, try to make a distinction.”

 - E.g., for the problem of the sound of a tree falling in a